tqtezos/smartpy-permits/README.md

+# Implementation of Permits in Smartpy on top of FA1.2

 Read about TZIP here https://gitlab.com/tzip/tzip/-/blob/master/proposals/tzip-17/tzip-17.md

-This is an implementation of Permits on top of a generic smartpy fa1.2 contract: https://smartpy.io/ide?template=FA1.2.py&source=post_page---------------------------
+This is an implementation of Permits on top of a generic smartpy fa1.2 contract: https://smartpy.io/ide?template=FA1.2.py&source=post_page-----------------------

+See contract deployed on Carthagenet: https://better-call.dev/carthagenet/KT1Fm7LZKVzU6gs3ZtFTdtQUaDHJxgY79i8F/operations

 ## Setting Up
 ### Requirements